ananthkrj/CUDA-Llamma-Optimizations-for-LLM-inference/README.md

 which stems from:
 https://arxiv.org/pdf/1706.03762

-Steps after reading:
-- Start writing a CUDA RMSNorm for `float32`, then `half`.
-- Find out how to implement warp-wide reductions.
-- Only refer to shared memory optimization guides once basic kernel is working
-- Then implement shared memory

 kernels: Cuda files
 bindings: Pytorch extension wrappers
 benchmarks: performance comparison vs baseline pytorch operations

 Key Concepts:
-- Wil use shared memory and fused bias + activation to optimize rmsNorm
+- Before both optimization techniques, need to compute square of sums value, then load this sum into the shared memory array
+- Use Sequential Addressing Parallele reduction to optimize dimensions that are greater than 4096.
-- Use Warp Level Reduction in addition to Sequential Addressing to fully optimize smaller dimensions in transformer models
+- Use Warp Level Reduction in second kernel to optimize dimensions less than or equal to 4096